rayanfam/rayanfam.github.io/_posts/2018-09-15-hypervisor-from-scratch-part-3.md

 ## **Check VMX support in the kernel**

-In the previous part, we query about the presence of hypervisor from user-mode, but we should also consider checking about hypervisor from kernel-mode.
+In the previous part, we query about the presence of hypervisor from user-mode, but we should also consider checking about hypervisor from kernel-mode too.
 This reduces the possibility of getting kernel errors in the future, or there might be something that disables the hypervisor using the **lock bit**.
 By the way, the following code checks **IA32\_FEATURE\_CONTROL** MSR (MSR address 3AH) to see if the **lock bit** is set or not.

 ```
 BOOLEAN Is_VMX_Supported()